ida/servile/README.md

 - A reloader if "require-reload" is installed, meaning changes in dynamic scripts take immediate effect, no server-restart needed.

+- An independent package, because it has no dependencies.

 Why
 ===

 - Save time by not manually typing routing-logic.

-- Save time by not downloading a huge framework like e.g. "express" is.

-- Save time by not debugging dependencies.

 - Save time by not parsing posted data,

 - Save time by not fiddling with CORS-header, e.g. just for loading an avatar.

 - Save time by not restarting the server to check script-modifications.

+- Save time by not debugging dependencies.

+- Save time by not downloading a huge framework like e.g. "express" is.

 How